kasper-piskorski/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ![John query](/images/john-query.png)

-To clear the graph, press Shift + the "Clear" button.
+To clear the graph, press Shift + the "Clear" button (the circle with the cross through it).

 We have already shown an example of how to examine `person` entities using the entity selector.
 As another example, select "Types", followed by "Relations" and filter on `marriage` relations.
 The query will be shown in the query section at the top of the main pane, as previously, and the visualiser displays all the `marriage` relations in the graph.